iconclass/server/src/help/search.md

-## Using the Illustrated Iconclass: Browse & Search
+## The Illustrated Iconclass: Search, Browse and Edit

 Those who have been using Iconclass for some time and those who are new to it, will come to this new, illustrated edition with different expectations and different ideas about what it is for and how it works.
 This explanation therefore aims to take into account two differen user groups.